lindsym/xpyre/README.md

 5. As a user, I want to be able to store every type of product I’ve bought, so if I buy them on a separate occasion, I don’t have to enter in all the details again

 ## Optional User Stories
-1. As a user, I want to be able to store every type of product I’ve bought, so if I buy them on a separate occasion, I don’t have to enter in all the details again

-2. As a user, I want to be able to change my notification settings so I receive them when it’s most convenient for me
+1. As a user, I want to be able to change my notification settings so I receive them when it’s most convenient for me

-3. As a user, I want to know how much food waste I’ve saved by seeing a visual of what food I didn’t throw out
+2. As a user, I want to know how much food waste I’ve saved by seeing a visual of what food I didn’t throw out